aliasad-khowaja/spark-lms/README.md

 #### Setup database
 Project requires MySql database.
 The version of the database is prefered to be 8.0 or later
 #### Setup code
-Create a war file of project and deploy it on a webserver like Apache tomcat.
+Create a .war file of project and deploy it on a webserver like Apache tomcat.

 ### Login